Ready to discover all the things you ever wanted to know about the basic French sentence “C’est pas trop tôt”?

-You had been waiting for your “always-30min-late-friend” and he/she finally arrives.
-You just want to mention that he/she is late but without starting an argument or create a bad atmosphere.
+You had been waiting for your “always-30min-late-friend” and he/she finally arrived.
+You just want to mention that he/she is late but without starting an argument or creating a bad atmosphere.

 In this case, just say: “C’est pas trop tôt.” with a smile and he/she will understand you, will probably apologize and you will move on to something else.

 Don’t forget that depending on your tone and facial expression, it can be interpreted as a gentle teasing or as an aggression.